ethancfung5/codenames/README.md

 #### Network Requirements for Online Play

 The network you are using must allow websocket traffic.
-In our testing, the uwosecure-v2 and eduroam wifi's don't have it configured, but something like a cellular hotspot or home wifi allows for it.
+In our testing, school wifis don't have it configured, but something like a cellular hotspot or home wifi allows for it.

 Another solution is to utilize tunnels services (e.g. ngrok) to allow external devices to connect to your server